liufangbaishikele/Soybean_rhizosphere_microbiome/16S-first-RUN_sequence process.md

 Otu000013       23013   Bacteria(100);"Proteobacteria"(100);Alphaproteobacteria(100);Sphingomonadales(100);Sphingomonadaceae(100);Novosphingobium(98);
 Otu000014       21996   Bacteria(100);"Proteobacteria"(100);Gammaproteobacteria(100);"Enterobacteriales"(100);Enterobacteriaceae(100);
 ```
-At the end of this whole pipeline, we got 250316 OTUs.
+**At the end of this whole pipeline, we got 250316 OTUs that belongs to 2053643 reads.
+The original reads number is 3,232,228.
+As a summary, after the whole pipeline, we got 63.5% reads left.
+AND the first screen.seqs is the main screen process, which removed about 902913 reads (27.9%)

-## I tried stringent screen parameter after make.contigs, set the maxambig=0.
-Went through the whole pipeline and finally got 23908 OTUs.

 **2) Phylotype based OTU clustering**